scify/laravel-cookies-consent/README.md

 --tag="cookies-consent-assets"
 ```

-**Notice:** if a new version of the plugin has been released and you want to update the image file, please make sure to
+**Notice:** if a new version of the plugin has been released and you want to update the front-end files, please make
+sure to
 use `--force` option, to overwrite the file.

-By doing so, the image file will be copied to `public/vendor/cookies_consent`.
+By doing so, the image file will be copied to `public/vendor/scify/laravel-cookies-consent`.

 **IMPORTANT:**

-You can then either decide to include the `public/vendor/cookies_consent/*` files to git (especially if you
+You can then either decide to include the `public/vendor/scify/laravel-cookies-consent/*` files to git (especially if
+you
 want
 to edit it first), or add it to `.gitignore`, and make sure to also run this command on the staging/production server.